vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_from_source_github.rst

 Build QIMP SDK image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. note:: This is not applicable for QCS615.

 The QIMP SDK is a collection of four standalone function SDKs, namely, IM SDK, Qualcomm Neural Processing SDK, Qualcomm AI Engine direct SDK, and LiteRT.
 It also includes reference applications that you can use to develop use cases.

 For more details, see `QIMP SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-51>`__.